I’m a sucker for easy comfort dishes.

 You can also add sour cream to make the dish even creamier!

 Whether you serve this cozy dish with family or friends, I’m sure it’ll be a hit!
 After all, who wouldn’t enjoy a healthy vegan stroganoff during the chilly winter months?Print

-There’s nothing better than a warm meal on a chilly day!
-This vegan stroganoff is not only tasty, it’s easy as pie to make!
+There’s nothing better than some warm comfort food on a chilly day!
+This meatless stroganoff is not only tasty, it’s easy as pie to make!
 Give it a try today 🙂

 - 1 Box Cavatappi Banza Noodles

 - 1 Package Gardein (or Beyond Meat) Beef Crumbles